irenecelebrin/Applied-Databases/README.md

 The project includes different python files to establish the datababse connections, store MySQL and Neo4j operations, and the application menu.

 It also includes a folder [db](db) with the databases and their schemas.
-The other files are innovation.txt and gitLink.txt.
+The other files are innovation.pdf and gitLink.txt.